PaulMcInnis/JobFunnel/readme.md

 * Browse all search results at once, in an easy to read/sort spreadsheet.
 * Keep track of all explicitly new job postings in your area.
 * See jobs from multiple job search sites all in one place.
+* Now with the easy_apply extension, you can manipulate the csv and browse your jobs directly from the terminal.

 The spreadsheet for managing your job search: